Wage & employment contract

 In the event of an accident / injury, the following applies:

-Inform your employer of your injury/accident as soon as possible, regardless of whether it happened during working hours or during your free time.
+Inform your employer of your injury/accident as soon as possible, regardless of whether it happened during working hours or during leisure time.

 The Taggeld is paid regardless of whether the accident occurred at work (occupational accident) or during leisure time (non-occupational accident).